 About Costa Rica

-Costa Rica has a saying, “pura vida.”
-Although the literal translation is pure life, its nuanced meaning of living life to the fullest is as rich and complex as the country itself.
-Costa Rica is one of the most biodiverse and socially contrasting places in the world.
+The phrase “pura vida” literally translated means “pure life,” but its nuanced meaning of “living life to the fullest” is as rich and complex as the country itself.
+Costa Rica is one of the most bio-diverse and socially-diverse countries in the world.
 Teeming with life of every kind, Costa Rica is a land of vibrant natural wonder.
-Its warm and welcoming people as well as its wildlife and ecosystems are found nowhere else in the world.
-Yet, in the same way that its differing ecosystems coexist in the same land, there are people in great need living among those who have much.
-In these places, ISL participates in volunteer work led by our Costa Rican staff.
+Its warm and welcoming people and much of its wildlife and ecosystems are found nowhere else.
+Yet, in the same way that its diverse ecosystems coexist, there are people in great need living among those who have much.
+In these places of great need, ISL participates in volunteer work led by our Costa Rican staff.

-1994 – While traveling, Michael Birnbaum, ISL’s founder and president, witnessed a humanitarian tragedy in Sarapiqui, Costa Rica, that left him deeply moved with compassion.
-Wanting to return and bring sustainable support for those in need, the idea behind ISL emerged.
+1994 – While traveling, ISL’s founding family witnessed displaced banana workers living in tents in Sarapiqui, Costa Rica.
+Wanting to return and bring sustainable support to those in need, the idea for ISL emerged.

 2010 – An ISL Physical Therapy program was implemented, a first in the history of ISL.